 Professional Treatment for Achilles Tendon Injuries

-It is our hope that you are able to prevent a case of Achilles tendinitis by using the above preventative measures, but Advanced Foot and Ankle can provide effective treatment if you sustain the injury.
-Find out more by calling our Twin Falls office at (208) 731-6321 or our Burley, ID office at (208) 312-4646.
+We hope that you can prevent a case of Achilles tendinitis by using the above preventative measures, but Advanced Foot and Ankle can provide effective treatment if you sustain the injury.
+Find out more by calling our office in Twin Falls or Burley.
 If you need professional care for any lower limb issue, be sure to request your appointment with us over the phone or online today.